LeToNode/Play2.0-CN-doc/scalaGuide/main/async/ScalaAsync.md

 }
 ```

-All Play 2.0 asynchronous API will give you a `Promise`.
-It is the case when you are calling external Web service using the `play.api.libs.WS` API, or if you are using Akka to schedule asynchonous tasks or to communicate with Actors using `play.api.libs.Akka`.
+All of Play 2.0’s asynchronous API calls give you a `Promise`.
+This is the case whether you are calling an external web service using the `play.api.libs.WS` API, or using Akka to schedule asynchonous tasks or to communicate with actors using `play.api.libs.Akka`.

 A simple way to execute a block of code asynchronously and to get a `Promise` is to use the `play.api.libs.Akka` helpers: